 National Women’s History Month traces its roots to March 8, 1857, when women from various New York City factories staged a protest over poor working conditions.
 The first Women's Day celebration in the United States was in 1909, also in New York City.
 More than seven decades later, Congress in 1981 established National Women's History Week to be commemorated annually the second week of March.
 In 1987, Congress expanded the week to a month and every year since has passed a resolution (and the president has issued a proclamation) designating March Women’s History Month.

-As we celebrate Women’s History Month 2021, we reflect upon advances women have made over the last decade.
-Women have increased their earnings and education, fields of occupation and continued to live longer than men.
-Below are stats from Census Bureau surveys highlighting how women’s employment has changed over the years.
+As we celebrate Women’s History Month 2022, we reflect upon advances women have made over the last decade.
+Women have increased their earnings, education and fields of occupation, and continue to have longer average life spans than men.
+Below are some Census Bureau stats highlighting these and other changes over the years.
 We appreciate the public’s cooperation in helping us measure America’s people, places and economy.

-The approximate ratio by which women ages 85 and older outnumbered men in 2019 (4.2 million to 2.4 million) in the United States.
-In 2010, there were 3.7 million women and 1.8 million men ages 85 and older.
+The approximate ratio of women to men ages 85 and older (4.1 million to 2.2 million) in the United States.

 The following is a list of observances typically covered by the Census Bureau’s Facts for Features series: